NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 Algorithms
 ==========

-Two important algorithms in gaitutils are 1) automatic detection of gait events (foot strikes and toeoffs) and 2) automatic detection of forceplate contacts.
+Two important algorithms in gaitutils are

+- automatic detection of gait events
+- automatic detection of forceplate contacts

 These are defined in ``utils.py``.

 Event detection
 ---------------

 gaitutils is able to detect gait events based purely on marker data.
 The algorithm is based on velocity thresholding.
-When the velocity of the foot falls below a certain threshold, a foot strike is interpreted to have occurred.
-When the velocity rises above another threshold, it is interpreted as a toeoff.
+At a frame where the velocity of the foot falls below a certain threshold, a foot strike event is created.
+When the velocity rises above another threshold, a toeoff event is created.
 The foot velocity is computed from the foot markers (ankle, toe and heel).

-If forceplate data with valid foot contacts is available, that will provide the "golden standard" for gait events: both foot strike and toeoff can be accurately determined from the force data.
+If forceplate data with valid foot contacts is available, it will provide the "golden standard" for gait events: both foot strike and toeoff can be accurately determined from the force data.
 Thus, gaitutils uses the force plate data to replace events determined by velocity thresholding, when appropriate.
 This uses a tolerance of a few frames.
-For example, if velocity thresholding results in a foot strike at frame 204 and a valid forceplate contact is determined to occur almost simultaneously at frame 202, the foot strike event is placed at frame 202.
+For example, if velocity thresholding results in a foot strike at frame 204 and a valid forceplate contact is determined to occur almost simultaneously at frame 202, the foot strike event is placed at frame 202 and not at 204.

 The velocity thresholds can be determined based on heuristics.
 The default heuristic is that foot strike occur at 20% and 45% of the subject's peak foot velocity during the trial, respectively.
 This gives surprisingly good results for most subjects.
-However, more accurate thresholds can be determined from the forceplates.
+However, more accurate thresholds can be determined based on the forceplate data.
 That is, if a valid forceplate contact is available for the trial, the foot velocity is determined at the moment of foot strike and toeoff, and those values are used as thresholds.

 Evaluation of forceplate contacts